Quasi-Oracle Estimation of Heterogeneous Treatment Effects: A Quasi-Oracle Error Bound

 In other words, we have found that with penalized kernel regression, the $R$-learner can match the best available performance guarantees available for the oracle learner \eqref{eq:oracle_kernel} that knows everything about the data generating distribution except the true treatment effect function---both the feasible and the oracle learner satisfy

-As we approach the semiparametric case, i.e., $\alpha, \, p \rightarrow 0$, we recover the well-known result from the semiparametric inference literature that, in order to get $1/\sqrt{n}$-consistent inference for a single target parameter, we need 4-th root consistent nuisance parameter estimates (see \citet{robinson1988root}, \citet{chernozhukov2017double}, and references therein).
+As we approach the semiparametric case, i.e., $\alpha, \, p \rightarrow 0$, we recover the well-known result from the semiparametric inference literature that, in order to get $1/\sqrt{n}$-consistent inference for a single target parameter, we need 4-th root consistent nuisance parameter estimates; see \citet{chernozhukov2017double} for a review and references.
+We also note that after we disseminated a first draft of our paper, several authors have established further quasi-oracle type results for the $R$-learner and related methods; see in particular \citet{foster2019orthogonal} and \citet{kennedy2020optimal}.